Table of content

 Whether it is a food delivery or a dating app, the main characteristic of a location-based app stays the same.
 I am talking about map integration.
 The mapping functionality helps users build routes, find their destination points, calculate the arrival time, etc.

 Besides that, it is helpful, this is also a highly complex functionality.
-Luckily, building a location-based app, you do not have to create a location-based app from scratch.
+Luckily, in location-based app development, you do not have to create an app from scratch.
 Instead, you can integrate an existing mapping template from a map provider of your choice.
 So here are the most popular map app providers:

 - Google Maps.

 The most widely used mapping choice that comes to mind is Google App.
-It is easy to integrate and trusted service for location-based apps.
-The distinguishing feature of Google Maps is that it has all of Google's APIs combined in Maps, Routes, and Places, and thus achieved the most detailed mapping among mapping apps.
+It is easy to integrate and reliable service for location-based apps.
+The distinguishing feature of Google Maps is that it has all of Google's APIs combined in Maps, Routes, and Places, and thus achieves the most detailed mapping among mapping apps.

 Despite its apparent advantages, the usage of Google Maps can be challenging.
 The thing is, the limit of APIs available per month is 28 000.
 So small companies can get by with such limitations.
 But when the number of customers grows, the price for Google Maps services can soar significantly.